MWATelescope/mwalib/README.md

 ![Run Tests](https://github.com/MWATelescope/mwalib/workflows/Run%20Tests/badge.svg)
 [![codecov](https://codecov.io/gh/MWATelescope/mwalib/branch/master/graph/badge.svg)](https://codecov.io/gh/MWATelescope/mwalib)
 <br/>
-MWA library to read raw visibilities and metadata into a common structure. mwalib supports the existing "legacy" MWA correlator, as well as the in-development "MWAX" correlator.
-This library strives to provide a single interface to work with all incarnations of MWA correlator formats and abstract away the nitty gritty details about reading MWA data.
+MWA library to read raw visibilities, voltages and metadata into a common structure. mwalib supports the existing "legacy" MWA correlator, as well as the in-development "MWAX" correlator.
+This library strives to provide a single interface to work with all incarnations of MWA metadatam correlator and voltage formats and abstract away the nitty gritty details about reading MWA data.

 ## Usage via C
 In the `examples` directory, see `build_c_examples.sh`, `mwalib-print-obs-context.c`, and